eugenia1984/english/b1-english-for-developers/20-learn-determiners-and-advanced-use-of-articles.md

 When you talk about a specific thing that both the speaker and the listener know, you use **the**.

+### Each / Their

+- **Each** ->  is used to talk about every single member of a group separately.
+For example: `Each team member has a different role`. -> Every person in the team does something different.

+- **Their** ->  is a possessive determiner that matches plural meaning without showing gender (his/her).
+For example: `They updated their software yesterday`. -> The software that belongs to them was updated.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>